 In philosophy, eugenics refers to the social movement that believes on the possibility of creating the best human society and race by promoting the reproduction of populations with positive or desirable traits while controlling and prohibiting the reproduction of populations with negative or undesirable traits.

 - Eugenics became very popular when Adolf Hitler ordered the killing of disabled and medically unfit people as well as the murdering of the Jews.

 - Because of the advancement of science and technology, many people fear that another era where the principle of genetics will prevail.
-Ethical issues about eugenics are concerned with the moral principle associated with racial equality and the subjective belief on perfection.
+Ethical issues about eugenics concern the moral principle associated with racial equality and the subjective belief in perfection.

 7. Genetically Modified Organisms

 GMOs, or genetically modified organisms, are organisms that have been transplanted with a gene or a DNA sequence of interest from another organism.
-This process is somewhat similar to the process of eugenics wherein an organism with the best traits is produced.
+This process is similar to eugenics, wherein an organism with the best traits is produced.

-- However, unlike eugenics, the process of creating GMOs requires works on the genetic level and is usually done in crops and animals.
+- However, unlike eugenics, the process of creating GMOs requires work on the genetic level and is usually done in crops and animals.

-- While the production and use and creation of genetically modified organism are still new, with its long-term impacts on health are still yet to be seen, bioethical issues about it are the same with cloning, stem cell research, and eugenics.
+- While the production, use, and creation of genetically modified organisms are new, with their long-term impacts on health still yet to be seen, bioethical issues about it are the same with cloning, stem cell research, and eugenics.

 As alluded to earlier, several technological advancements have paved the way for the improvement in health care.